jschirrmacher/useful-typescript-functions/src/Streams.md

 - **startFromTopicStart** - This predefined provider is used to read events starting from the beginning of the Kafka topic
 - **startFromTopicEnd** - This provider is also predefined, and is the default, if you omit the parameter.
 It advises the KafkaSource to read only newly incoming events, and no historical ones
 - **any own `OffsetProvider`** - an object implementing the `OffsetProvider` interface, which lets the KafkaSource set and get offsets for partitions.
 This will most likely a [KeyedState](#keyedState)

+A `KafkaSource` also has another function, `runWithHeadstart()` which is used to start processing events coming from the source, and resolves a promise when the events in the stream cease to flow for a given time period.
+This helps in replay scenarios with streams needed for slow changing data, but references by data in other streams.
+The events from the headstarted stream will already be in the state when events from the other stream arrive.

 ## KeyedState